Fred Kupferman

 Fred Kupferman (25 January 1934 – 27 April 1988) was a French historian.

+Biography

 He was Jewish, and he was forced to wear a yellow badge during World War II.
 He lost his father in the Holocaust.

 Kupferman was a professor of history at Sciences Po and the University of Paris.
 He was the author of several history books about Vichy France.
 He also co-wrote two children's books with his wife.
 Kupferman had a wife, Sigrid.
 He died on 27 April 1988 in Paris, France.